jovotech/jovo-framework/jovo-platforms/jovo-platform-alexa/docs/interfaces/dialog.md

 # Dialog Interface

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-platform-alexa/interfaces/dialog

 The Amazon Alexa Dialog Interface helps you manage multi-turn conversations with your user to gather the information needed to for your intent.
 Here is the [official documentation by Amazon](https://developer.amazon.com/docs/custom-skills/dialog-interface-reference.html).
 Every conversation is connected to an intent and it is maintained until all the required slots are filled or confirmed by the user.